 Times can be flexible available online throughout the week Tuesday to Saturday

 I am a Registered Member of BACP and follow their Code of Ethics.

 I am very aware of the importance of Gender Diversity and Inclusion.

 I can offer short-term work agree for a certain number of sessions, or an open-ended basis.

-I am based in Deal, there is free and disabled parking available.
+At the Golf Road Centre in Deal, there is free and disabled parking available.